 Waiver.
 No waiver of any provision or condition of this Agreement by any party shall be valid unless in writing signed by such party.
 No such waiver shall be taken as a waiver of any other or similar provision or of any future event, act, or default.

 Time of the Essence.
 Time is of the essence of this Agreement.
-However, if Purchaser is acting diligently and in good faith to proceed with the consummation of the transaction contemplated by this Agreement on the Closing Date, Seller will, upon the written request of Purchaser, extend the Closing Date, one time only, up to five (5) days.
+However, if Purchaser is acting diligently and in good faith to proceed with the consummation of the transaction contemplated by this Agreement on the Closing Date, Seller will, upon the written request of Purchaser, extend the Closing Date, one time only, up to five (5) days, provided that in no event shall the Closing Date be extended beyond the Outside Date.
 If any date or time period provided for in this Agreement or by law falls on a Saturday, Sunday or legal holiday when banks are not open for business in Fulton County, Georgia, then such date or time period shall then be deemed to refer to the next day which is not the last to occur of: (1) a Saturday or Sunday, or (2) any one or more of a legal holiday, governmental shutdown or order, or any reasonable equivalent exists when banks are not open for business in any one or more of such locations.
 Further and for the avoidance of doubt, when any date is calculated “from” or “within” a specific date, the first day after such specific date shall be deemed for all purposes the first day for purposes of computing the applicable date or time period.

 Severability.
 Except as otherwise provided in the succeeding sentence, every term and provision of this Agreement is intended to be severable, and if any term or provision of this Agreement is illegal or invalid for any reason whatsoever, such illegality or invalidity shall not affect the legality or validity of the remainder of this Agreement.
 The preceding sentence shall be of no force or effect if the consequence of enforcing the remainder of this Agreement without such illegal or invalid term or provision would be to cause any party to lose the benefit of its economic bargain.